csnizik/noodling/README.md

 request and stop execution at the breakpoint.
 Variables can be examined, and execution can be resumed or stepped forward one line at a time using the debugger controls.

+### Raise upload_max_filesize for excel workbook import

+- In docker terminal, install vim.
+- locate the php.ini file using php -i grep -i "load configuration file".
+You will need to copy and create php.ini file using php.ini-development if php.ini is missing.
+- modify php.ini (also php.ini-development, php.ini-production) file and increase upload_max_filesize to 10M (also increase post_max_size to larger than upload_max_filesize).

+- restart server in docker.